 Day three of dashboard week involved a global terrorist data set.
-With 135 fields and a 65 page definition page, it was clear that there was a lot we could do with the data.
-After reading over the documentation and seeing a lot of fields about hostages/kidnappings from each attacks, I decided to zone in of this area.
+With 135 fields and a 65-page definition page, it was clear that there was a lot we could do with the data.
+After reading over the documentation and seeing a lot of fields about hostages/kidnappings from each attack, I decided to zone in on this area.

-First step was to rename fields I planned on using to something more meaningful in the data set and filter out fields I knew I wasn’t going to use in Alteryx.
-Also a few other additional tweaks, such as creating a date field, as it was split up as year, months and days in separate fields.
+The first step was to rename fields I planned on using to something more meaningful in the data set and filter out fields I knew I wasn’t going to use in Alteryx.
+Also, a few other additional tweaks, such as creating a date field, as it was split up as years, months and days in separate fields.

 After then putting it into tableau and exploring the data I noticed that hostage count and a bunch of other fields contained negatives numbers.
 After reading the documentation again, I realised that -99 was used to signify an unknown value.
 So after creating multiple flags to be used to filter out these values, it was back to exploring in Tableau.